oopanuga/oopanuga.github.io/_posts/2014-11-15-Global-Day-of-Coderetreat.md

 ![Image description](/images/Coderetreat/image4.jpeg)

 Isn´t it crazy?!

 When two minutes passed, Rob rang the bell.
-If tests were not passing or the code wasn´t compiling, then we have two revert changes done in those two minutes.
+If tests were not passing or the code wasn´t compiling, then we had to revert changes done in those two minutes.

-Basically that was a practice to improve our skills in TDD.
-If you have to run a working test in two minutes this makes you writing the minimun code that made a test to pass.
-Instead of writing huge tests testing too many things, those tests were fast unit tests, checking a single thing.
+Basically that was a practice to improve our skills in TDD:
+If you have to write a working test in two minutes, you try to write the minimun code that makes that test to pass.
+Instead of writing huge tests, testing too many things, our tests become fast unit tests, checking a single thing.

-Progress was great and I had the feeling that we were developing quicker and more safe: hardly ever a previous test became red, our tests were less fragile, because they were too small!!
+Our progress was great and I had the feeling that we were developing quicker and more safe: hardly ever a previous test became red, our tests were less fragile, because they were too small!!

 ## Exercise 5: _A litle bit of thinking before programming_